Stuk/jszip/documentation/api_jszip/for_each.md

 section: api
 ---

-Call a callback function for each entry at this folder level.
+Call a callback function for each entry at or below this folder level.

 __Returns__ : Nothing.